RonenNess/Serverito/README.md

 - Improved the way we read requests input to support POST data.
 - Added some tests to the example HTML.
-- Improved function to get source IP as string from request.
+- Improved function(s) to get source IP as string from request.
+- Closing listener on destructor.
+- Added 'Abort()'.

 ## Contact